 - Wanda from Corner Gas seems to always be working at the gas station.
 But to be fair, her boss Brent lets her get away with quite a bit, so she probably enjoys practically living there if only Brent would leave her alone.
 The "Where Are They Now?"
 Epilogue says that she returned to college and got a PhD in theoretical physics... and then used it as leverage to negotiate a small salary raise out of Brent.

-- Rob Schneider's character from the "makin' copies" sketches on Saturday Night Live turned this Up to Eleven by never seeming to even leave his desk.
+- Rob Schneider's character from the "makin' copies" sketches on Saturday Night Live never seemed to even leave his desk.

 - In the Garfield comics, Irma is always seen at the diner.